Barbara Carroll Obituary - Richmond, VA | Legacy Pro

 Barbara then moved to Bradenton, Fla. in May of 1993, where she lived until returning to Richmond, Va. in 2003.
 While in Florida, she was active in the First United Methodist Church activities and family events with her parents and sister Betty Conard.
 She then moved back to Richmond, Virginia to be closer to her children, grandchildren and her brother, Dr. Phil McEldowney of Charlottesville, Va.
 She remained there until her death.

-Barbara is survived by her three children, Virginia (Ginny) Bird Fitts of Warrington, Pa., is married to David W. Fitts III, Daniel Woodrow (Woody) Bird III of Glen Allen, Va. and James Benjamin (Ben) Bird of DuPont, Wash., is married to Amy Westine Bird.
-Barbara has seven grandchildren, Jakob (Jake) Taylor Fitts of Tampa, Fla. and Allyson (Ally) Elizabeth Fitts of Boulder, Colo. and Jonathan Arthur Fitts of Warrington, Pa., Elizabeth (Ellie) Ann Bird and Daniel (Dan) Woodrow Bird IV of Glen Allen, Va., Erik Benjamin Bird and Catherine (Cathy) Elizabeth Bird of DuPont, Wash.
+Barbara is survived by her three children, Virginia (Ginny) Bird Fitts of Warrington, Pa. married to David W. Fitts III, Daniel Woodrow (Woody) Bird III of Glen Allen, Va., and James Benjamin (Ben) Bird of DuPont, Wash. married to Amy Westine Bird.
+Barbara has seven grandchildren, Jakob "Jake" Taylor Fitts of Tampa, Fla., Allyson "Ally" Elizabeth Fitts of Boulder, Colo., Jonathan Arthur Fitts of Warrington, Pa., Elizabeth (Ellie) Ann Bird and Daniel (Dan) Woodrow Bird IV of Glen Allen, Va., Erik Benjamin Bird and Catherine (Cathy) Elizabeth Bird of DuPont, Wash.

 A "Celebration of Life" memorial service will be held in Wytheville, Va. at St. Paul United Methodist Church on Saturday, October 24, 2020, at 11 a.m.